CGJennings/se3docs/docs/dm-project-ext.md

 Within a project, users organize their work into various *task folders*.
 Each represents a different kind of activity related to the project.
 The available task actions and other features are tailored to the specific task folder that contains the selected project member.

+> If you are interested in adding a new wizard for creating plug-ins, check the documentation for [PluginTask](assets/javadoc/ca/cgjennings/apps/arkham/project/PluginTask.html), [PluginWizardDialog](assets/javadoc/ca/cgjennings/apps/arkham/project/PluginWizardDialog.html), and [PluginWizardDialog.WizardKit](assets/javadoc/ca/cgjennings/apps/arkham/project/PluginWizardDialog.WizardKit.html).

 To create a new kind of task folder, subclass the abstract [NewTaskType](assets/javadoc/ca/cgjennings/apps/arkham/project/NewTaskType.html) class.
 You will override some or all of the following:

 `getLabel()`